-Our goal is to understand how cognition evolves.
-How are the building blocks of learning, memory, decision-making and causal inference put together to build a mind?
-How do these ingredients multiply, duplicate and specialize over ontogenetic and evolutionary timescales?
-This is our framework of Cog-Evo-Devo.
+Our goal is to understand how complex cognition and complex brains evolve.
+How is a mind created from the building blocks of learning, memory and the causal links among events?
+How do cognitive primitives expand, duplicate, exapt and specialize over ontogenetic and evolutionary time?

 Our first line of research focuses on the most universal of cognitive traits, the ability to orient in space.
 All mobile animals, vertebrate or invertebrate, must track the locations of prey, predators, mates and competitors and they do so in similar ways, particularly in their use of odorants.
 How such convergences evolve across macroevolutionary time is one focus of our research.
 Spatial cognition also evolves via microevolutionary processes, as individuals adapt to their spatial ecology.
 Our work documents how a mammal’s ecology predicts its spatial cognitive abilities and hippocampal structure, which vary by species, sex, season and age.
 Such patterns emerge as predictions from the parallel map theory, an evolutionary model of orientation and hippocampal function (PMT; Jacobs & Schenk, 2003).
 PMT describes how Tolman’s cognitive map is an integration of parallel spatial representations of space, the bearing and the sketch maps, constructed by complementary hippocampal subfields.
 This integration creates a flexible and robust cognitive structure for orientation.
 PMT offers a unitary explanation not only for taxon differences in spatial orientation but also for sex differences, as described in our work on humans (both children and adult) and rodents (both wild and domestic).